iac-oslo/avnm-labs/docs/labs/lab-01/index.md

 # lab-01 - provisioning of lab resources

-As always, we need to provision lab environment before we start working on the lab tasks.
+As always, we need to provision lab environment before we start working on the labs.
 To make sure you have all resource providers required by lab resources, run the following commands.

 ```powershell
 # Make sure that all Resource Providers are registered